getwilds/.github/CONTRIBUTING.md

     * The body of your PR should contain `Fixes #issue-number`.
 * For user-facing changes, add a bullet to the changelog file if there is one.
 This should be `NEWS.md` for an R package, and likely `Changelog.md` or `Changelog.rst` for a Python package.

+Note that some WILDS repositories follow Gitflow (link to our guide).
+Inspect the repository and the branches to see what branches are used.
+If a `dev` branch is used, fork from the `dev` branch and submit your PR against the `dev` branch.

 ### Code style

 * New code for R and Python packages should follow our [style guide](https://getwilds.org/guide/style.html).